-Yes No

-Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? x
+C22 Yes No Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+X

-If "yes," please complete the following:
+C22 f "yes," please complete the following: and a patient place and a second

-Early action closing date 11/1

-Early action notification date 12/31
+C22 Early action closing date C22 Early action notification date 11/1 12/31

 C22 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?

-C22 Yes No C22 X
+C22 No C22